JohnyP36/Personal-List/.github/CONTRIBUTING.md

 #### Issue number association

-**All** added filters must be associated with a formal issue number or date, example:
+**All** added filters must be associated with a formal issue number or date *(and only I have the right to break this rule)*, example:

 ```
 ! https://github.com/JohnyP36/Personal-List/issues/7777